Welcome to JCapper

 About the JCapper 101 Audio Video Page:

 There is an Index Section for different topics presented near the top of the page.
 When you click the index link for an individual topic, page navigation takes you to the section for that topic.
 Within the section for each of the individual topics you will find links to Videos and Audios about that topic.
 To return back to the Index Section at the top of the page, click one of the links labeled Back to Index.
+(But watch the JCapper BASIC Videos first.)

 READ the Help Docs